CAMI strike ends but struggle continues

 While this strike may have ended and production resumes on October 17, the fight for fairness and job security continues.

 The heartless approach by General Motors in this round of negotiations has caused a great deal of hurt and anxiety, not to mention financial cost, for our dedicated Local 88 members at CAMI in Ingersoll and for the entire community.

 For eight consecutive years, the members of Local 88 worked six days a week, producing very profitable, quality award winning vehicles.
 This dedication deserved to be recognized by General Motors through enhanced job security.
 Our members had every reason to make this demand, and did everything to demonstrate it was a demand that deserved to be met.
 Despite every effort, General Motors steadfastly has continued to refuse to accept Unifor’s reasonable demand to designate the CAMI plant as General Motors lead producer for the Chevy Equinox.

 What cannot and will not be forgotten in this strike is the stand taken by Local 88 members to fight for good jobs and a stable future for families and the surrounding Ingersoll community.

+Among other gains, the new Agreement provides for improvements to the new hire program, wage increase, improvement to benefits, and 10 days paid leave for those dealing with domestic violence.
 All members of Local 88 can be rightfully proud of their actions and the solidarity shown on the line.
-It is this that will strengthen the resolve of members and our union for years to come.
+It is this strike that will strengthen the resolve of members and our union for years to come.